Valley Parade: History

 The two stands that were not altered after the fire were improved during the 1990s.
 In 1991, the Bradford end of the ground was made a double-decker, all-seater stand, with a new scoreboard.
-FollowingCity's promotion to Division One in 1996, the club's chairman Geoffrey Richmond announced the construction of a 4,500-seat stand on the Midland Road side.
+Following City's promotion to Division One in 1996, the club's chairman Geoffrey Richmond announced the construction of a 4,500-seat stand on the Midland Road side.
 The new stand was first used for a Yorkshire derby against Sheffield United on 26 December 1996 and was officially opened by Queen Elizabeth II on 27 March 1997.
-Richmond continued his plans to redevelop the ground asthe club continued to rise through the league.
+Richmond continued his plans to redevelop the ground as the club continued to rise through the league.
 The roof of the Kop, which was the largest safe-standing terrace in England at the time, was removed and the capacity reduced during City's 1998–99 promotion season to prepare for a summer £6.5 million rebuilding programme.
 The Kop was converted into a two-tier, 7,500-seat stand.
 An additional 2,300-seat capacity corner section was built, filling the corner between the main stand and the Kop.
 The new section was opened in December 2000, taking the capacity of Valley Parade to more than 20,000 for the first time since 1970.
 A suite of offices and a shop were added at the same time.
 Once the work was completed, a second tier was added to the main stand at the cost of £6.5 million.
 It was opened in 2001, increasing the main stand's capacity to 11,000, and the ground's capacity to 25,000.